 Open: 8am-21pm.
 Address: Wenceslas Square 22, www.worldclass.cz

-With their menu of wellness, and hair and face treatments it is very likely a miracle could be performed.
+With their wellness and hair and face treatments menu, a miracle could likely be performed.
 If nothing else, you’ll feel amazing when it is all over.
-Miracle Spa offers body wraps and peels, a variety of anti-aging face treatments, and, of course, the all important relaxing baths, massage and thalassotherapy.
+Miracle Spa offers body wraps and peels, a variety of anti-ageing facial treatments, and, of course, the all-important relaxing baths, massage and thalassotherapy.
 Ahh, it’s a miracle!

 Open: Mon-Fri 8.30am-8.30pm; Sat 10am-5pm.
 Closed Sun.
 Address: , Janáčkovo nábř.
 7, Prague 5 – Anděl. www.miracleclinic.cz

 The emphasis is on balance and harmony.
 Individual rooms provide extra privacy, and English speakers make life easier for any instructions.
 In addition to Thai massage, they offer classic massage, cosmetic treatments, a hair salon, manicures and pedicures.
 Try the hot stones.
 A one-hour Thai massage is 950 CZK.

 Open: 10am-10pm.
 Winter hours 9am-9pm.
 Address: Washingtonova 17, Prague 1 (entrance Politických vězňů 25). www.mystic-temple.cz